Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Business cycle dynamics

 \subsection{Impact of hiring discrimination over business cycle}

-We compare the benchmark dynamics with the counterfactual model without $p$ firms to examine the role of discriminatory hiring in the context of aggregate fluctuations.\footnote{As with \Cref{tab:penalize}, the counterfactual economy is a one-sector economy with only $np$ firms.
-We do not further adjust race-specific destruction shocks.}
+We compare the benchmark dynamics with a counterfactual model that excludes prejudiced firms to examine how discriminatory hiring impacts the economy under aggregate fluctuations.
+In this one-sector counterfactual, only non-prejudiced firms operate, and workers face race-specific job separation rates as with \Cref{tab:penalize}.